panoramichq/docs.pano.dev/data-preparation/working-with-the-panoramic-cli/README.md

 `cp scanned/db.stg.adwords_metrics.entity_accounts.model.yaml a_cool_dataset`

+## Fields

+To be able to query your model in Panoramic, you need to have .field.yaml definitions set up.
+This design allows reusing business logic across your datasets.

+To set up fields according to the models in your dataset, run `pano field scaffold`.
+The command will set up field definitions in the `fields` folder inside your dataset folder.

+You can run the `pano field scaffold` command every time you add new models to your datasets or reference new fields in your model files.

+If you want to clean up fields that have no data references in your model files, run `pano field cleanup`.

+## Validation & Push

 In order to push the changes to the platform, just do

 `pano push`

+Validation happens automatically on most steps, but you can always run `pano validate` to check your setup.

 Congratulations, now you're ready to start transforming your data in the Platform!